QuarkWorks/DynamicPagerAdapter-Android/README.md

 # Including with Gradle

-1. Add the JitPack repositorycneter to your project build.gradle:
+1. Add the JitPack repository center to your project build.gradle:

 ```
 allprojects {